mtalhagaoglu/weathercastBot/readme.md

 ### ToDo

-- User cron instead of sleep
+- Use cron instead of sleep